IBM/event-automation/_eem_11.0/08-troubleshooting/08-case-download-issue.md

 ## Resolving the problem

-To resolve the problem, ensure you download and use {{site.data.reuse.eem_name}} CASE version 11.0.5.
+To resolve the problem, ensure you download and use {{site.data.reuse.eem_name}} CASE version 11.0.5 or later.